karthiksharma98/sap-starterkit/doc/code_setup.md

 # Code Setup

 ## Environment
-You need an environment that has python>=3.8 and CUDA installed.
+You need a Linux environment that has python>=3.8 and CUDA installed.

 ## Installing benchmark toolkit